Psycho (1960 film): Subversion of romance through irony

 In Psycho, Hitchcock subverts the romantic elements that are seen in most of his work.
 The film is instead ironic as it presents "clarity and fulfillment" of romance.
 The past is central to the film; the main characters "struggle to understand and resolve destructive personal histories" and ultimately fail.
 Lesley Brill writes: "The inexorable forces of past sins and mistakes crush hopes for regeneration and present happiness".
 The crushed hope is highlighted by the death of the protagonist, Marion Crane, halfway through the film.
 Marion is like Persephone of Greek mythology, who is abducted temporarily from the world of the living.
-The myth does not sustain with Marion, who dies hopelessly in her room at the Bates Motel.
-The room is wallpapered with floral print like Persephone's flowers, but they are only "reflected in mirrors, as images of images—twice removed from reality".
+The myth does not sustain Marion, who dies hopelessly in her room at the Bates Motel.
+The room is wallpapered with floral prints like Persephone's flowers, but they are only "reflected in mirrors, as images of images—twice removed from reality".
 In the scene of Marion's death, Brill describes the transition from the bathroom drain to Marion's lifeless eye, "like the eye of the amorphous sea creature at the end of Fellini's La Dolce Vita, it marks the birth of death, an emblem of final hopelessness and corruption".